Ramasubramanya-MS/100-days-of-code/Java-Daily Programs/README.md

-##Day 1
+#Daily-log

-Learnt about Java Data structures and Dynamic Allocation of Variables
+##Day 1 Learnt about Java Data structures and Dynamic Allocation of Variables